N-Haitu31/holbertonschool-shell/io_redirections_and_filters/README.md

 13-unique: script that takes a list of words as input and prints only words that appear exactly once.

-14-findthatword : lines containing the pattern “root” from the file /etc/passwd
+14-findthatword : lines containing the pattern “root” from the file /etc/passwd.

+15-countthatword : Display the number of lines that contain the pattern “bin” in the file /etc/passwd.